deNBI/bibigrid_clum/readme.md

 <details>
 <summary>Degression: Job Scheduling (Slurm)</summary>

 [Slurm](https://slurm.schedmd.com/) is used for job scheduling/workload management.
 To see all nodes in your cluster execute `sinfo`.
 You will notice that workers are `idle~`.
 That means they are `idle` and `~` (powered down).
-Slurm uses many symbols and to indicate node states.
+Slurm uses many symbols and words to indicate node states.
 See [here](https://slurm.schedmd.com/sinfo.html#SECTION_NODE-STATE-CODES) for more about that.
 To see all running jobs, execute `squeue`.
 You will notice that no job is currently running.
 </details>

 After successfully connecting to Theia IDE, we will now run our first job on our cluster.
 Let's start with a "hello world".